danielcaldas/oldblog/_posts/2018-06-17-about-js-conf-eu-berlin-2018.markdown

 <br>

 ## Berlin
 You know Berlin right?
-The capital and largest city in Germany, also one of the largest and multicultural cities in europe.
+The capital and largest city in Germany, also one of the largest and multicultural cities in Europe.
 Despite the conference busy schedule I took sometime (mainly my last day) to visit a few of the high rated places in Berlin such as the museum island, the Berlin Cathedral, the Brandenburg Gate, Checkpoint Charlie and a few other spots.
 It is really worth visiting, besides the obvious places that you would wanna check as the ones mentioned previously Berlin has a great urban structure with organized and large street blocks composed by beautiful buildings, huge and various green spaces and of course an endless nightlife cater for all tastes.

 And this is me (left) and my colleagues on our last day in Berlin.